Gospel Chorus performing at Hertz Hall

 FOR SECTIONS 1 & 2 (beginner level):

 Auditions will be held in person during the first few weeks of the semester.
 Auditions will close at the end of the 2nd week of classes.
-If you are already enrolled, you must audition to remain enrolled– look for announcements via bCourses about audition dates and times.
-If you are NOT registered yet and would like to do a walk-in audition the first day class meets, please put your info on this list– you will receive audition dates/times via email.
+If you are already enrolled, you must audition to remain enrolled; look for announcements via bCourses about audition dates and times.
+If you are NOT registered yet and would like to do a walk-in audition the first day class meets, please provide your info here (form pending); you will receive audition dates/times via email.

 Students should prepare to sing one verse or chorus of any song in any language.
 Students will not be asked to sing an entire song.
 Instead, students will be asked to follow simple singing commands (such as singing a single pitch played by the instructor, singing scales played or sung by the instructor, singing “Happy Birthday”, and singing some simple guided harmony).
 And, if the instructor feels the need to hear a bit more, she will ask you to sing the verse or chorus you prepared.